tliu526/ireg_CA/journal/Journal.md

 ![](Density_Over_Lifetime_Long.jpg)

 As seen in this lifetime graph, the ON-density of the Penrose tiling quickly falls to near typical ash density levels and stays close to constant over a majority of its lifetime.
 We hypothesize that this behavior would be indicative of ash stabilizing relatively quickly with a small glider-like structure being primarily responsible for the long lifetime.
 Looking at the actual simulation, this seems to be the case, with a roughly amorphous moving structure in the upper left corner for majority of the simulation (seen below).
-Otherwise, the ash settles quite quickly, with a "plinker" (coined by Hill et al.) oscillator present on the right side of the tiling.
+Otherwise, the ash settles relatively quickly, with a "plinker" (coined by Hill et al.) oscillator present on the right side of the tiling.

 ![](penrose22_low_qual.gif)